vyshakh/team-explorer-everywhere/tfs-mac-os-setup.md

-## How To Get TFS Working on macOS 🙁!
+## How To Get TFS Working on macOS!

 This guide is entirely intended for macOS users but could prove very useful for many Linux users and somewhat helpful for a few Windows users as well.